cafjs/caf_components/README.md

 `name` is a default name to register a new sandwich in the local context `$`.

-`module` is the name of the module that provides `newInstance`, i.e., the factory implementation for sandwitches.
+`module` is the name of the module that provides `newInstance`, i.e., the factory implementation for sandwiches.

 Sometimes a module defines many factory methods.
 We select one with a `#` so `sandwich#rubin` refers to `require("sandwich").rubin.newInstance()`